By Bud Webster

 "sci fi," but there was plenty of story in there to be had, even if the ideas

-audience wherever he went.
+were most important.
 Several years ago, I was asked by a friend to speak to a group of

 middle-school faans who had decided to form a science fiction club at their